How to Connect Software Without APIs

 Option 3: Use a Browser-Native Agent Platform

-For organizations connecting software without APIs, Deck provides a reliable, production-ready alternative to custom automation.
-Instead of building and maintaining scripts for every application, developers integrate once through the Deck API while Deck handles the underlying browser interactions.
+If you're connecting software without APIs, Deck is a production-ready alternative to custom automation.
+Instead of building and maintaining scripts for every application, you integrate once through the Deck API while Deck handles the underlying browser interactions.
+If you're comparing browser infrastructure options, see our guides to Browserbase alternatives and Anchor Browser alternatives.

 How Deck handles everything that makes web automation hard: